WaterFutures/wf4bwdf/README.md

 All required dependencies are installed automatically with pip.
 See `pyproject.toml` for details.
 The project has a minimal dependency, from Python 3.9 and pandas above 2.1 it should work.

-A **lightweight implementation** of this package is also available through the [WaterBenchmarkHub](link-to-https://waterfutures.github.io/WaterBenchmarkHub/), which includes only the core functions to load data in memory and evaluate forecasts.
+A **lightweight implementation** of this package is also available through the [WaterBenchmarkHub](https://waterfutures.github.io/WaterBenchmarkHub/), which includes only the core functions to load data in memory and evaluate forecasts.

 ## Usage Examples

-### 1. Load complete dataset (supplementary information of the Alvisi et al., 2025 paper)
+### 1. Load complete dataset
+The function `load_complete_dataset`  provides access to **DMA inflows and weather data** from the supplementary information of Alvisi et al., (2025) and **also calendar information and other problem metadata** readily available in machine-readable format.

 ```python
 import wf4bwdf as bwdf